What legitimacy does emlyon business school and Mines Saint Etienne have on the subject and as “the right place to be”?

 Relationships with companies in the context of tailor-made educational activities are also opportunities to monitor sectoral developments: emlyon business school has developed bespoke courses with originator and generic pharmaceutical laboratories (Arrow Generics, Bristol Myer Squibb, etc.), medical analysis laboratory groups (CERBA) AND medical device manufacturers (Stryker).

-A lot of training courses and Master’s programs focus either on digital / artificial intelligence / data science or on health industry.
+A lot of programs focus either on digital / artificial intelligence / data science or on health industry.
 It is very rare to be able to combine these two dimensions of activity sector and data intelligence expertise to benefit from a complete learning experience.
 As the engineering school Mines Saint Etienne and emlyon business school believe both are closely tight and now to be connected and addressed together, almost whatever job you may target, we have specifically developed this program to fit the markets’needs.

 Data are everywhere, and engineers will need to go beyond traditional techniques and skills while managers need to grasp the effects and potential of artificial intelligence.
 Different profiles will have to collaborate within firms and organizations in order to implement transformations, develop new added value and build the future with ethics, knowledge and efficiency.